mindspore-ai/docs/docs/lite/docs/source_en/use/ascend_info.md

 - If you use the ARM architecture, ensure that the pip version matching Python is 19.3 or later.

-- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.0.3) is installed.
-For details about the installation method, see [the installation guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100226552?section=j003).
+- Ensure that Ascend AI processor software package is installed.

+    - Ascend software package provides two distributions, commercial edition and community edition:

+        1. Commercial edition needs approval from Ascend to download, for detailed installation guide, please refer to [Ascend Data Center Solution 22.0.RC1 Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100246310).

+        2. Community edition has no restrictions, choose `5.1.RC1.alpha005` in [CANN community edition](https://www.hiascend.com/software/cann/community-history), then choose relevant driver and firmware packages in [firmware and driver](https://www.hiascend.com/hardware/firmware-drivers?tag=community).
+Please refer to the abovementioned commercial edition installation guide to choose which packages are to be installed and how to install them.

-    - Ensure that the current user can access the installation path `/usr/local/Ascend` of the software package.
-If the current user does not have the permission, add the current user to a user group to which `/usr/local/Ascend` belongs as the root user.
+    - The default installation path of the installation package is `/usr/local/Ascend`.
+Ensure that the current user has the right to access the installation path of Ascend AI processor software package.
+If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
-    - Ensure that the .whl package provided in the software package is installed.
-The .whl package is released with the software package.
-After the software package is upgraded, you need to reinstall the .whl package.
+    - Install the .whl packages provided in Ascend AI processor software package.
+The .whl packages are released with the software package.
+If the .whl packages have been installed before, you need to uninstall the packages by the following command.

+        ```bash
+        pip uninstall te topi -y
+        ```

+        Run the following command to install the .whl packages if the Ascend AI package has been installed in default path.
+If the installation path is not the default path, you need to replace the path in the command with the installation path.

         ```bash
         pip install /usr/local/Ascend/ascend-toolkit/latest/lib64/topi-{version}-py3-none-any.whl